Seven Big Questions About Story

 Use Goal -> Insight -> Action.

-This three part structure really is perfect for sales, data, strategy, design, and most everything in business.
+This three part structure really is perfect for data, sales, strategy, design, and most everything in business.

 Previous